microsoft/QuantumLibraries/Docs/style-guide.md

----
-title: "Q# Libraries Style Guide"
----
+# Q# Style Guide #
 ## General Conventions ##

-- The conventions listed here are suggestions only, and should likely be disregarded when they would result in less readable of useful code.
+- The conventions listed here are suggestions only, and should likely be disregarded when they would result in less readable or useful code.
   Put differently, disregarding conventions should always be an intentional decision to produce more useful code, and not an accident.

 ## Naming Conventions ##

 - Avoid using people's names in operation and function names where reasonable.
-  Consider using names that describe the implemented functionality; e.g. `CCNOT` versus `Toffoli` or `CSWAP` versus `Fredikin `.
+  Consider using names that describe the implemented functionality;
+  e.g. `CCNOT` versus `Toffoli` or `CSWAP` versus `Fredikin `.
   In sample code, consider using names that are familiar to the community reading each particular example, even if that would otherwise run counter to these suggestions.
   **NB:** names should still appear in documentation comments.
 - If an operation or function is not intended for direct use, but rather should be used by a matching callable which acts by partial application, consider using a name ending with `Impl` for the callable that is partially applied.